chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:post:: /records/{RECORD_ID}/documents/

-   Create a document, possibly with the given external_id
-     This call is ONLY made on NON-app-specific data, so the PHA argument is non-null only for specifying an external_id

    :shortname: document_create
    :accesscontrol: A user app with access to the record, a principal in full control of the record, or the admin app that created the record.